 - Manual excerpts can double as meta descriptions, which are often used by search engines to describe search results.
 In this way, good excerpts increase and improve traffic from search engines.

-Writing good excerpts/summaries is not simple – it’s an art.
-Writing a decent excerpt, however, only takes basic common sense: What’s the excerpt for?
+Writing good excerpts/summaries is not easy.
+Writing a decent excerpt, however, only takes some common sense: What’s the excerpt for?
 What is its purpose?
-Answering this question will show us what the excerpt must be like.
+Answering this question will also tell us what the excerpt must be like.

 PURPOSE OF THE WORDPRESS EXCERPT